Film, TV & Theatre

 In 2014 Al directed a block of Russell T Davies’ Banana for Red Productions.
 Meanwhile, his a 4-part webseries My Jihad, was released on BBC iPlayer in June 2015, after the success of the original iPlayer short in 2013, which he also directed.

-He has just kicked off the new Howard Overman series, CRAZYFACE, for Urban Myth/ E4/ Netflix (2016), and is named on the BBC’s New Talent Hotlist 2017.
+He's currently directing on HUMANS and was lead director on the new Howard Overman series, CRAZYHEAD, for Urban Myth/ E4/ Netflix (2016), and is named on the BBC’s New Talent Hotlist 2017.

 “Utterly superb… simply an excellent romcom.
 Sparkling lead performances full of fluttering romantic chemistry” The Guardian